kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

 ## Boot from the USB

 1. Plug the USB drive into a PC and boot from it.
 Keep pressing F8 / F9 / F12 to get boot device selection menu or go straight to BIOS and change boot settings there.
 I recommend booting the USB and installing Arch Linux in UEFI mode.
 The booting mode can be set in the BIOS.
-    1. If your computer (like mine laptop HP 4530s) doesn't offer you a UEFI boot option for your USB, only the _Legacy_ one, boot from `EFI/boot/loader.efi` these steps to boot the USB in UEFI mode (make sure UEFI booting is enabled in the BIOS):
+    1. If your computer (like laptop HP 4530s) doesn't offer you a UEFI boot option for your USB, only the _Legacy_ one, boot from `EFI/boot/loader.efi` these steps to boot the USB in UEFI mode (make sure UEFI booting is enabled in the BIOS):
         1. Rapidly press F9
         1. Choose `Boot From EFI File`
         1. Choose option `ARCHISO_EFI_...`